MMaquet/signal-inference-optimization/concepts.md

 - **Probabilistic reconstruction** — generation of meaning from compressed distributions rather than direct retrieval.
 Reconstruction is inference, not description.
 It produces the most probable version, not the most accurate version.

-- **Inference pipeline** — sequence of transformations shaping output:
+- **Inference pipeline** — sequence of transformations shaping output.
+Two modes exist:

-  1. Chunking
-  2. Embedding
-  3. Retrieval
-  4. Reranking
-  5. Generation
+### Single-hop pipeline

+  1. **Query analysis** — intent, entities, freshness assessment.
+The model decides whether to search the web.
+  2. **Query expansion** — the query is reformulated with lexical variants, synonyms, and associated terms.
+The search surface extends beyond the original wording.
+  3. **Web search** — lexical relevance, domain authority, freshness.
+This is where SEO remains necessary.
+It conditions entry into the pipeline.
+But entering the pipeline is not surviving it.
+  4. **Page selection** — relevant pages are identified and retrieved.
+  5. **Extraction and cleaning** — noise removed (navigation, ads, non-informational blocks).
+Useful content isolated.
+  6. **Semantic chunking** — content is split into semantically coherent, ideally autonomous fragments.
+From this point, the content ceases to exist as a page.
+It becomes a point in a vectorial space.
+  7. **Embedding** — each chunk is transformed into a vector representation of its semantic content.
+  8. **Hybrid retrieval** — combines vectorial signals (semantic proximity) and lexical signals (exact term matching).
+A chunk that covers the right subject but lacks the precise query terms can be discarded in favor of a lexically matching but conceptually weaker competitor.
+  9. **Reranking** — optimizes for actual relevance to the question, beyond raw vectorial similarity.
+  10. **Context construction** — retained chunks are filtered (redundancy removed), then compressed to fit the model's token limit.
+Some chunks disappear at this stage.
+  11. **Generation** — the model produces its response from this constructed context, not from the site, not from the article, but from the fragments that survived all transformations.

+### Multi-hop pipeline

+  Complex queries trigger multiple pipelines simultaneously.

+  1. **Complexity analysis** — multi-intent detection, dependency mapping.
+  2. **Query fan-out** — decomposition into distinct sub-queries.
+  3. **Parallel pipelines per sub-query** — each sub-query follows its own full single-hop pipeline: expansion → web search → selection → extraction → chunking → embedding → retrieval → reranking → **local synthesis**.
+  4. **Local synthesis** — intermediate synthesis produced for each sub-query before assembly.
+This is where drift becomes maximal: chunks from different sources using divergent terminology for the same concept produce divergent embeddings that partially cancel each other instead of reinforcing.
+  5. **Synthesis fusion** — alignment, deduplication, divergence resolution across local syntheses.
+  6. **Global context construction** — final selection and compression.
+  7. **Final generation** — response produced from the fused global context.

+### Five signal disappearance points

+  Signal does not disappear all at once.
+It dies stage by stage:

+  1. **Extraction** — structurally ambiguous content (dense paragraphs, unclear sections, mixed concepts) produces uninterpretable blocks.
+Everything downstream fails.
+  2. **Chunking** — a chunk that depends on previous context to be understood is a dead chunk.
+The model sees isolated fragments, not your article.
+  3. **Retrieval** — each chunk competes directly against chunks from all other selected sources.
+A semantically weak or terminologically unstable signal loses this competition even if the page was selected by web search.
+  4. **Internal non-competition** — chunks from the same corpus compete against each other.
+A redundant corpus dilutes its own vectorial signal.
+A corpus can fight against itself and lose.
+  5. **Multi-hop synthesis** — presence across multiple sub-queries with divergent terminology does not reinforce.
+It partially cancels during synthesis.
+Terminological stability across an entire corpus is not an editorial detail.
+It is a survival condition.

+### Context window

 - **Context window** — the token limit a model can process simultaneously during generation.
-A mechanical constraint that forces compression and chunking of signals.
+A mechanical constraint that forces compression and selection of signals.
 When available embeddings exceed the context window capacity, the model must arbitrate aggressively, amplifying variance.
+This constraint is particularly acute for users of free or lightweight interfaces, where reduced context windows compound compression effects.

 ---